Antje Traue

 Antje Traue ([ˈantjə ˈtʁaʊə]; born 18 January 1981) is a German actress.
-She appeared in her first English-language role for the film Pandorum.
-Internationally, she is best known for her portrayal of the villain Faora in the 2013 Superman movie Man of Steel, and as Agnes Nielsen in the German Netflix series Dark.
+She started performing in plays as a sixteen-year-old in 1997, made her first screen appearance in the 2000 German film Verlorene Kinder, and appeared in her first English-language role for the 2009 film Pandorum.
+Internationally, she is known for her portrayal of the villain Faora-Ul in the DC Extended Universe films Man of Steel (2013) and The Flash (2023), as well as Agnes Nielsen in the German Netflix series Dark.

-Early and personal life
+Early life

 Traue was born in Mittweida, Saxony, in the former German Democratic Republic (East Germany).
 Her mother was a dancer and musician.
-Traue was raised speaking Russian.
 She speaks German and English fluently.
-She trained as an artistic gymnast from age six to her teens in an elite training unit.
-Her stage career began when she portrayed Jeanne d'Arc in a school play.
-At sixteen, she won the lead role in the International Munich Art Lab's first ever "Hip Hopera" (the musical "West End Opera").
+She trained as an artistic gymnast from age six to her teens in an elite training-unit.
+Her stage-career began when she portrayed Jeanne d'Arc in a school-play.
+At sixteen, she won the lead-role in the International Munich Art Lab's first ever "Hip Hopera" (the musical "West End Opera").